-SAM reaffirms its position to oppose any legislative action that removes local control of written, printed, and/or electronically transmitted publications by students.

-COLLECTIVE BARGAINING

-SAM supports the position that the direction of collective bargaining should be retained at state and local levels in a manner that does not mitigate the policy-making authority of local boards of trustees.
+Designation: Action REGIONAL SERVICE AGENCY STRUCTURE AND GOVERNANCE DEFINED IN LAW SAM will work in collaboration with other public education advocacy groups in developing necessary guidelines, policies, structures and other resources to assist school districts in establishing/structuring/implementing regional service center areas to maximize efficiencies and optimize resources under existing law.
+Designation: Support SUPPORT OF TRAINING FOR FEDERAL E-RATE REIMBURSEMENT SAM will support a model for training for E-Rate applications and submittal to leverage expertise to ensure every district in Montana is taking advantage of the Federal E-Rate funding.
+Designation: Support LOCAL CONTROL ISSUES CENSORSHIP SAM reaffirms its position to oppose any legislative action that removes local control of written, printed, and/or electronically transmitted publications by students.
+COLLECTIVE BARGAINING SAM supports the position that the direction of collective bargaining should be retained at state and local levels in a manner that does not mitigate the policy-making authority of local boards of trustees.
 Collective bargaining should be limited to salary, hours, fringe benefits, and directly related financial conditions of employment and grievance procedures.
 Arbitration should be limited to matters of contract interpretation and should not be used to settle a negotiation impasse.
-Collective bargaining legislation and/or contracts should include adequate provisions for the resolution of unfair practices and provide for adequate protection of employer and employee rights.
+Collective bargaining legislation and/or contracts should include adequate provisions for the resolution of unfair practices and provide for adequate protection of employee rights.
+Designation: Support COUNTY SUPERINTENDENTS SAM affirms that counties should have a qualified county superintendent.

-COUNTY SUPERINTENDENTS

-SAM affirms that counties should have a qualified county superintendent.